 Russell Dornan explores how Instagram allows museums to create new kinds of mutual engagement.
 He argues the social network is a powerful platform to understand and interact with audiences, deepen visitor engagement, subvert expectations and build a collaborative and participatory community

-About the author: Russell Dornan is the Web Editor at Wellcome Collection.
-He looks after Wellcome Collection’s website, blog and social media channels and is responsible for commissioning and editing digital content and for developing digital projects related to exhibitions.
-Russell works on building audiences and engagement across the museum’s social media platforms and using social media in meaningful ways.
-Russell has worked in museums for over five years, starting out as a curatorial trainee before working at the Horniman Museum.
+About the author: Russell Dornan is Digital Producer at V&A Museum of Design, Dundee.
+Until recently he was Web Editor for Wellcome Collection, where he was responsible for commissioning and editing digital content and developing digital projects.
+Russell worked on building the audience across social media platforms and this article is based on his experience at Wellcome Collection.
+Russell has worked in museums for over seven years, starting out as a curatorial trainee before working at the Horniman Museum.
 Digital media has always played a big part in his work.

 For me, a visit to a museum almost always involves photography.
 Perhaps when I arrive at its façade; it might be once I’m just inside, looking around its atrium or main hall; maybe specific objects or exhibits inspire me to point my lens their way.
 Depending on the museum, it’s likely to be all of these.